sanger/warren/README.md

 - consumer-name.dead_letters will be bound to a queue of the same name
 - All queues and exchanges are durable

-These options can be over-ridden in the warren_consumers.yml file if necessary
+These options can be over-ridden in the warren_consumers.yml file if necessary.
+If you wish to completely disable dead-letter queue configuration, such as when using policies, then you can set dead_letters to false.

 ### Running consumers